 Method 3: Manual Transcription with Timestamp Insertion

-- Play the video and pause at regular intervals
+- Play the video, pause at intervals

-- Note the current timestamp
+- Note the timestamp

-- Type or dictate the spoken content
+- Type the spoken content

 Method 4: Google Docs Voice Typing (Free but Limited)

-- Open a new Google Doc
+- Open a Google Doc

-- Clean up the resulting text
+- Clean up the text

 Comparison: Timestamped Transcription Tools